286897655/trace-out/README.md

 ```
 ---

-`$m(object, function_name)` - print member-function arguments and return value.
+`$cm(object, function_name)` - print member-function arguments and return value.
 Should be used at member-function call. `object` argument can be of a pointer or non-pointer type.
 The name is an abbreviation of 'member-function'.

 Code: